Where Did Coffee Originate and How Did It Spread Across the World?

 But it’s also good that mechanically harvesting coffee is hard!

-These leads to small batches with unique tastes and aromas that can be kept separated and not mixed together in one big piece of equipment.
+These lead to small batches with unique tastes and aromas that can be kept separated and not mixed together in one big piece of equipment.

 People have picked up on these subtle differences in taste and aroma and like to keep beans separated based on subvarieties, geography, and elevation.
 This is why you often see coffee professionals identify coffee beans down to the plantation name.